Shadow of the Day: Music video

-As of February 2022, the song has 58 million views on YouTube.

 The video won Best Rock Video at the 2008 MTV Video Music Awards and was also nominated for Best Direction in a Video.
 The video was placed at number 37 of the year by VH1's Top 40 Videos of the Year.
 The song was also featured in the 2008 Beijing Olympics during Tyson Gay's highlight reel just prior to the 100m final.

 Commercial performance

 The song charted before its release on the U.S. Modern Rock Tracks chart.
 It debuted on the U.S. Bubbling Under Hot 100 Singles chart at number 18, which is equivalent to number 118.
 Two weeks later, it debuted on the Hot 100 at number 89, and finally peaked at number 15, becoming the band's second top twenty hit on the chart from Minutes to Midnight.
-It also reached number two on the Modern Rock chart (held off the top spot by Foo Fighters hit "Long Road to Ruin"), and number six on the Mainstream Rock chart.
+It also reached number two on the Modern Rock chart (held off the top spot by both Seether hit “Fake It” and Foo Fighters hit "Long Road to Ruin"), and number six on the Mainstream Rock chart.
 The week "Shadow of the Day" jumped to the top twenty of the Modern Rock chart, it made Linkin Park one of only six acts to simultaneously have three songs in the top twenty of the chart, since "Bleed It Out" was at number two, and "What I've Done" was at number 13.
 U2, R.E.M., Foo Fighters, Kings of Leon, and Muse are the other five bands to accomplish this feat.
 On the Pop Songs chart, the song has become one of Linkin Park's only top ten hits along with "Numb" and "In the End", where it peaked at number nine.
 "Shadow of the Day" was also a success on the Billboard Adult Top 40 chart, where it reached the top ten at number six, becoming the first Linkin Park song to do so on that chart.
 As of June 2014, the song has sold 1,977,000 copies in the US.

 "Shadow of the Day" has also been highly successful in many other parts of the world.
 It has reached the top twenty in over 15 countries, including in Australia (at number 15), Canada (at number 12), France (at number 20), Germany (at number 12), New Zealand (at number 13), Portugal (at number 18), Sweden (at number 20), and Switzerland (at number 11) among others.
 However, the song fared poorly in the United Kingdom, where it peaked at number 46, the band's lowest charting single there until "Leave Out All the Rest" peaked at number 90.